 Does Alvarez usually renders decisions without being familiar with applicable state laws or did he just "conscientiously object" to letting the child make a decision he finds morally offensive?
 Florida State Law allows pregnant minors to make their own decisions regarding their pregnancy (link courtesy of Nick at morons.org):

-743.065 Unwed pregnant minor or minor mother; consent to medical services for minor or minor's child valid.--
+743.065 Unwed pregnant minor or minor mother; consent to medical services for minor or minor's child valid.--Florida tried to enact a parental notification law, but there is an injunction against it because it is unconstitutional.

 (1) An unwed pregnant minor may consent to the performance of medical or surgical care or services relating to her pregnancy by a hospital or clinic or by a physician licensed under chapter 458 or chapter 459, and such consent is valid and binding as if she had achieved her majority.